ktrnthsnr/deep-thoughts/README.md

 - Npm packages installed under the /client folder:
      - Under the /client folder, create a .gitignore file in the root and add `node_modules` to this file
-     - Create React App tool, created by running in the bash terminal
+     - Create the React App tool if cloned the repo, by running in the bash terminal
         - $ `cd client`
+        - $ `npx create-react-app .`
-        - $ `npx create-react-app client`
+        - (New installs without repo cloning, run $ `npx create-react-app client`)

 - Other npm installations:
         - mongoose